-It is never acceptable to swear at your boss or in front of clients.
+It is never acceptable to swear at your boss or in front of visitors to the farm.

 Swearing may be harassment

 If swearing is making you feel uncomfortable or is causing you distress, it may be harassment, which is against the law.